Could clean 2 ingredient cookies really taste well? Could they even be a perfect snack in between to satisfy sugar cravings?

 - Let it cool down on a wire rack.

-- Also great as healthy breakfast cookies.
+- Also great as a high fiber breakfast option.

-Different mix-in options for Clean Eating Cookies
+Different mix-in options

 You can always pimp your banana oats cookies with additional clean ingredients as the possible add-ins are endless.
 My favorite, clean variations are with cacao powder, cocoa nibs, nuts, raisins or dried cranberries.
 Add a pinch of cinnamon and you have your first taste of Christmas.
 When you replace oats with coconut flakes you have a perfect snack for low carb fans.